 Alternatively, you can choose to upload your consent information via copy/paste in Klaviyo.
 Start by creating a spreadsheet with columns for email, any applicable contact information, and consent.

 Again, any spreadsheet cells that contain multiple consent values should be formatted in an array.
-However, unlike with a file upload, any array of more than one consent value should be formatted in the following way: “[‘web’,’email’]”.
+However, unlike a file upload, any array of more than one consent value should be formatted in the following way: “[‘web’,’email’]”.

 Including quotation marks around your brackets is crucial for the copy/paste upload to work properly.

 Now, navigate back into your Klaviyo account to an existing list, or create a new list.
 Select Upload via copy/paste.
 Then, paste in your spreadsheet data.